Buckler’s Forest tree work

 We carried out this management work in 2 phases, last autumn and this January.

-We are planting approximately 650 native trees to boost woodland regeneration.
+We have planted thousands of native trees to boost woodland regeneration.

 This work is being done as part of the 10-year woodland management plan.